alan-j-hu/camyll/web/site/docs/configuration.md

 # The directory that contains the rendered site
 dest_dir = # : string

-# The directory that contains the grammars for syntax highlighting
-grammar_dir = # : string

-# The directory that contains the templates
-layout_dir = # : string

-# The directory that contains the template partials
-partial_dir = # : string

 # The directory within the dest_dir that contains the rendered Literate Agda
 agda_dir = # : string